 If you have any questions, please email firstname.lastname@example.org.

-We are grateful for the involvement of Katie Ballinger, who will be your host for this workshop.
-Your host is available to answer any questions you might have before or during the workshop.
+We are grateful for the involvement of Katie Ballinger, who will host this workshop, and will answer any questions you might have before or during the workshop.